How Does Marijuana Affect The Brain?

 - Kidney and brain damage

-In addition to the above symptoms, synthetic marijuana can be addictive to individuals who take it.
-Addiction, a chronic disease, can result in drug abuse that directly damages the brain, as well as risky behaviors that can cause further damage.
-After prolonged use of synthetic marijuana, brain cell activity is likely to decline with a concurrent increase in negative physiological symptoms like the ones above.
+In addition to the above symptoms, Synthetic Marijuana can be addictive to individuals who take it.
+After prolonged use of Synthetic Marijuana, brain cell activity is likely to decline with a concurrent increase in negative physiological symptoms like the ones above.

 - Difficulty judging distances